What Others See that We Can’t

 Only a delusion addict and alcoholic like myself would think that “no news is good news” in this case.
 When the Deans did not hear from her, they collectively made other plans.

 On September 30, 1988, I was called to the president’s office.
-Not unusual, I had been there for meeting before.
-It reeks of education and English library influences in the decor.
+Not unusual, I had been there for meetings before.
+It reeks of education and English library influences in the décor.
 However, the moment that I went it, I realized there would be no offer of tea.

-Five deans and the president all stood up, formed a single line and produced 4 X 6 cards.
-Each shuffled, and looked to one another for direction.
+Five deans and the president all stood up, formed a single line, and produced 4 X 6 cards.
+Each shuffled their cards and looked to one another for direction.
 As a psychology major, I knew what they were preparing to do – have an intervention, and I would be the subject.

-Combining forces for an effective intervention is a better approach.
-Also, having a skilled interventionist to weed through the examples and determine who, if anyone, is a weak link is paramount.
+However, you may need to consider combining forces for an effective intervention.
+Also, having a skilled interventionist to weed through the examples and decide who, if anyone, is a weak link is paramount.

 I knew that none of those people, uncomfortable as they appeared, was going to back down on their guidelines for my continued employment.

-After I had been in treatment about four weeks, my father told me that the college had asked him to participate.
+After I had been in treatment for about four weeks, my father told me that the college had asked him to take part in the intervention.
 Much to his credit, my dad told them he couldn’t; that he knew if I started crying, he would take me out of the intervention and probably not have the same demands as the college.
 He knew that this was the best thing for me, so he removed himself.

 As we talked about it, I knew that had he been present, I would have cried and manipulated him and not gotten treatment.